vivek-nexus/google-meet-slack-integration/README.md

 Click `GET SLACK API KEY` to install the slack app and generate your Slack API key.
 > Slack API key starts with `xoxp-`

 > Make sure to install the slack app to the correct workspace, where you want your status to be automatically updated.
+Select the workspace on top right corner before clicking "Allow".

-See FAQs for more help.
+See [FAQs](#faqs)  for more help.

 ### 2. Choose meeting status text
 This will be the text displayed in your slack status, during the meeting.
 Default text is `On a meet call • Reply may be delayed`.